Dmp-86/CannaMed/README.md

 - **Navigation Bar**

-- Featured on all pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery and Contact page and is identical on each page to allow for easy navigation and consistentency in design aesthetics.
+- Featured on all pages, the fully responsive navigation bar includes links to the Logo, Home page, Gallery and Contact page.
+It is identical on each page to allow for easy navigation and consistentency in design aesthetics.
-This section will enable the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+This section will enable the user to easily navigate from page to page across all devices without having to revert back to the previous page via the browser ‘back’ button.
 The navigation bar converts to a hamburger icon with a dropdown menu on screen-sizes of 750px and below.
 The menu is accessed by pressing the hamburger icon.
 This allows the content to fit in a structured manner on smaller devices.

 ![screenshot](documentation/nav-main.png)